masettymahima/EarlySignal/README.md

 When outbreaks strike, official data often lags behind lived experience.
 EarlySignal was designed to close that gap — turning community observations into real-time intelligence.

 Imagine:
-Leah, a mother in Chicago whose child wakes up with a rash and fever.
+Priya, a mother in Chicago whose child wakes up with a rash and fever.
 She opens the EarlySignal app, chats with an AI assistant that helps her record symptoms, and instantly sees whether similar cases are appearing nearby.
-Aiden, an immunocompromised student who checks the app before heading to class to see if respiratory illnesses are rising on campus.
+Alex, an immunocompromised student who checks the app before heading to class to see if respiratory illnesses are rising on campus.

 Both use EarlySignal for the same purpose: to protect themselves and their community through faster, smarter information.